Hierarchy-Aware Multimodal Unlearning for Medical AI: Benchmark:

-\item \textbf{General Med Set.} An independent medical VQA benchmark (PMC-VQA \cite{zhang2023pmc}; see \cref{fig:dataset-examples}(d)) used to measure the preservation of overall clinical utility.
-The questions and images are entirely unrelated to any institution, patient, study, or section involved in the forget or retain sets, for example, identifying fracture types on radiographs from unseen sources. \end{enumerate} This structured evaluation protocol enables fine-grained analysis of whether models (1) truly eliminate memorized information at the specified hierarchy level and (2) retain their broader diagnostic reasoning abilities.
+\item \textbf{General med set} is an independent medical VQA benchmark (PMC-VQA \citep{zhang2023pmc}) used to measure the preservation of overall clinical utility.
+The questions and images are entirely unrelated to any institution, patient, study, or section involved in the forget or retain sets, for example, identifying fracture types on radiographs from unseen sources. \end{itemize}